Field noteLead Capture9 min readMay 17, 2026

 Before I look at the form itself, I look at the email.
 If the form has been submitting cleanly for years and the owner only stopped getting leads recently, the form code probably didn't change — something on the email side did.
 If the form has never reliably delivered, the email setup was likely wrong from day one.

-The three email records I check first
+The three records receiving servers check

 When a contact form sends an email, the receiving server (Gmail, Outlook, Apple Mail, etc.) checks whether the sending domain is authorised to send that message.
 Three records on the sending domain's DNS are the main signals.
+All three are TXT records the domain owner publishes; a web host does not always set them up for you.

 When it isn't the records